Policy, Plans and Data

 Each year, we receive federal grants to develop housing in Austin.
 To secure funding, we provide the Department of Housing and Urban Development (HUD) with a report and our annual plans.
 We also notify partner organizations about funding requirements.

 The City of Austin utilizes different types of general obligation debt to fund capital improvement projects.
 General obligation debt is secured by the full faith and credit of the City of Austin and its ad valorem taxing power and includes public improvement bonds (PIBS), certificates of obligation (COs), and contractual obligations (KOs).
-While PIBS require voter approval through a bond election, COs and KOs do not.
 Learn more about the Affordable Housing Bonds approved by City of Austin voters.

 Voters approved $300 million of anti-displacement funding in November 2020 as part of Project Connect, which includes $20 million in Community Initiated Solutions Funding.
 The City will invest these funds over 13 years.
 Learn more about Project Connect Anti-Displacement Funding.